-This summer, Zara Pyle ’23 is balancing two remote social media internships at companies run by Hobart and William Smith alums.
+This summer, Zara Pyle ’23 balanced two remote social media internships at companies run by Hobart and William Smith alums.

-Zara Pyle ’23 is working as a social media manager intern for Leaders of the 21st Century (LOT21C), a nonprofit founded by Dan DeNose ’10.
+Zara Pyle ’23 worked as a social media manager intern for Leaders of the 21st Century (LOT21C), a nonprofit founded by Dan DeNose ’10.
 LOT21C works with high school students in their junior and senior years to improve college and career readiness skills during a two-year fellowship program.
-She is also interning with Cedarcroft Advisors, a financial consulting company run by David Lunken ’88.
+She also interned with Cedarcroft Advisors, a financial consulting company run by David Lunken ’88.
 Cedarcroft Advisors focuses on helping organizations identify and meet their goals and build successful teams.

-“Through LOT21C’s Instagram, Facebook and LinkedIn pages, I have begun to develop and post content that reflects their mission and promotes their programs; the graduates are proof that it works,” she says.
-“At Cedarcroft Advisors, I have begun to work on different aspects of their website and have discussed plans for how they can market their services, including team building and office management, on social media such as LinkedIn. “
+“Through LOT21C’s Instagram, Facebook and LinkedIn pages, I developed and posted content that reflects their mission and promotes their programs; the graduates are proof that it works,” she says.
+“At Cedarcroft Advisors, I worked on different aspects of their website and discussed plans for how they can market their services, including team building and office management, on social media such as LinkedIn. “

 During her search for a summer internship, Pyle was looking for remote work that would align with her studies in the Media & Society Department and her previous experience working in marketing and social media management.
 “I was thrilled to discover these opportunities to work alongside Hobart alums for the summer, learning what they do and how their time at Hobart influenced their careers,” says Pyle, a double major in Theatre and Media & Society.